plaited/plaited/libs/rite/README.md

 - `type searchText = string | RegExp`
 - `type context = HTMLElement` _Optional defaults to the `document`_

-It will search the light dom of the `context`, then penetrate any shadow DOMs nested in the `context` to find the first element with the `Node.textContent` of our `searchText` or return undefined.
+It will search the light dom of the `context`, then penetrate all nested shadow DOMs in the `context` until it finds the first element with the `Node.textContent` of our `searchText` or return undefined.

 #### Example Scenario